google/WebFundamentals/src/content/en/tools/chrome-devtools/index.md

 ### Performance panel (previously Timeline panel)

+Note: In Chrome 57 the Timeline panel was renamed to the Performance panel.

 <img src="images/panels/performance.png" alt="Timeline Panel" class="attempt-right">
 Improve the runtime performance of your page by recording and exploring the various events that happen during the lifecycle of a site.

-<b>Note</b>: In Chrome 57 the Timeline panel was renamed to the Performance panel.

 * [How to look at performance](/web/tools/chrome-devtools/evaluate-performance/timeline-tool)
 * [Analyze runtime performance](/web/tools/chrome-devtools/rendering-tools/)